tobi-code/ManipulationLibrary/README.md

 # ManipulationLibrary

 The e²SEC[2] framework can be used to express human manipulation actions in a simple and concise way.
-Therefore, a manipulation in translated to a 24 x n matrix, which represents spatial relation between objects.
+Therefore, a manipulation is translated to a 24 x n matrix, which represents spatial relation between objects.

 Introduction:
 -------------